Juvederm Fillers: What You Need to Know

 The Juvederm filler is non-invasive and no surgery is required.
-The fillers are hyaluronic acid-based dermal fillers.
+The fillers are hyaluronic acid-based Botox.
 HA is found in the body and is mostly concentrated in the eyes, joints, and skin.
 When the HA filler is injected into the body, it reduces the appearance of fine lines, facial folds, and wrinkles and creates volume in the face and lips.

 Juvederm fillers are available in different types and feature varied concentrations of hyaluronic acid.
 Each Juvederm is tailored to target a specific problem and part of the body.

 - Juvederm Voluma XC is used to add volume to the skin to increase the size of the cheeks.